CLongoTUM/copulagraphicr/Readme.md

 observations of two competing risks.
 The package contains a function to load the competing risk data, a function to calculate characteristic quantities of the competing data and a function to calculate the corresponding Copula-Graphic estimator for a given Copula.

+Further the
-Further the package contains predefined plots of the sample data and the Copula-Graphic estimator.
+package contains predefined plots of the sample data and the Copula-Graphic estimator.

+The Copula-Graphic estimator is based on the paper Ming Zheng and John P. Klein: "Estimates of Marginal Survival for Dependent Competing Risks Based on an Assumed Copula".
+The two-step iterative scheme that is used to solve for the Copula-Graphic estimator is derived in the file "Copula_Graphic_Estimator_Longo_Claudio" in "./inst".

 | Version    | Maintainer                                 |
 |:-----------|:-------------------------------------------|